alex-courtis/way-displays/doc/way-displays.5.md

 Map \<*name*\>: Number

-Auto scale may be overridden with custom scales for each display e.g.
+Auto scale may be overridden with custom scales for each display

+Does not apply when **`SCALING`** FALSE

+e.g. ABC123 will be scaled at exactly 1.75

 ``` yaml
 SCALE: